openxc/vi-firmware/docs/installation/compiling.rst

 building successfully on the NGX Blueboard 1768-H using the Olimex ARM-OCD-USB JTAG programmer.

-Once the :doc:`dependencies <index>` are installed, attach a JTAG adapter to your computer and the CAN translator, then compile and flash:
+Once the :doc:`dependencies <installation>` are installed, attach a JTAG adapter to your computer and the CAN translator, then compile and flash:

 .. code-block:: sh